emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 ### Action Points
-__Action Points__ can be spent to perform special abilities and to cast spells in Rangers and Ruffians.
+__Action Points__ (AP) can be spent to perform special abilities and to cast spells in Rangers and Ruffians.
 A characters total number of Action Points is equal to ```5 + their Intelligence```.
 So if a characters intelligence is ```-3```, they have ```2``` Action Points.
 If their intelligence is ```2```, they have ```7``` Action Points.
 Spent Action Points are restored after resting.
 See the [Resting](#resting)